vasil-pashov/cpp_tm/README.md

 * Use `CPPTM::getGlobalTM(void)` to get a "global manager".
 It is created the first time the function is called, subsequent calls return reference to it.
   The global manager is created via `CPPTM::ThreadManager::ThreadManager(void)`.

-## Create Task Class
-* Create a class and inherit `CPPTM::ITask`.
+## Create a task
-* Override `runTask(const int blockIndex, const int numBlocks) noexcept`.
+The task manager accepts arbitrary functors on which `operator()(int blockIndex, int numBlocks)` can be called.
+It includes: function refs, classes implementing `operator()(int blockIndex, int numBlocks)`, lambdas.
 When the task is pushed to the thread manager it could be split into several blocks.
-Each of those will execute `runTask` and will get as an input `numBlocks`(the total number of blocks into which the task was split) and `blockIndex` (the index for the current block), where `blockIndex` varies between 0 and `numBlocks - 1`.
+Each of those will execute `operator()(int blockIndex, int numBlocks)` and will get as an input `numBlocks`(the total number of blocks into which the task was split) and `blockIndex` (the index for the current block), where `blockIndex` varies between 0 and `numBlocks - 1`.

 ## Push Task to the Manager
 ### Sync
-* `CPPTM::ThreadManager::launchSync(ITask* const task)` will split the task into number of blocks equal to the number of spawned threads.
+* `CPPTM::ThreadManager::launchSync<T>(T&& task)` will split the task into number of blocks equal to the number of spawned threads.
 The caller will sleep until the task is finished.
 If there are pending tasks in the manager they will be executed first.
-* `CPPTM::ThreadManager::launchSync(ITask* const task, int numBlocks)` will split the task into `numBlocks` blocks.
+* `CPPTM::ThreadManager::launchSync<T>(T&& task, int numBlocks)` will split the task into `numBlocks` blocks.
 The caller will sleep until the task is finished.
 If there are pending tasks in the manager they will be executed first.
 `numBlocks` can be any positive number (it could be larger than the number of spawned threads).
 ### Async
-* `CPPTM::ThreadManager::launchAsync(ITask* const task)` will split the task into number of blocks equal to the number of spawned threads.
+* `CPPTM::ThreadManager::launchAsync<T>(T&& task)` will split the task into number of blocks equal to the number of spawned threads.
 The caller will continue executing without waiting for the task to finish.
 If there are pending tasks in the manager they will be executed first.
-* `CPPTM::ThreadManager::launchAsync(ITask* const task, int numBlocks)` will split the task into `numBlocks` blocks.
+* `CPPTM::ThreadManager::launchAsync<T>(T&& task, int numBlocks)` will split the task into `numBlocks` blocks.
 The caller will continue executing without waiting for the task to finish.
 If there are pending tasks in the manager they will be executed first.
 `numBlocks` can be any positive number (it could be larger than the number of spawned threads).
-* `CPPTM::ThreadManager::launchAsync(std::unique_ptr<ITask> task);` and `CPPTM::ThreadManager::launchAsync(std::unique_ptr<ITask> task, int numBlocks);`
-are the same as the above except that the thread manager will deallocate the task when the task is completed.

 # Dependencies
 * Compiler supporting C++11